From Ontario County Journal 9 August 1889

 duty; as a wife, all that could be desired in a helpmeet to man; as a

-mother, the most devoted and affectionate to the two little ones who alone survive
+most devoted and affectionate to the two little ones who alone survive

 her out of a family of six.
 To all these bereaved relatives and